 Click here for Rooms and Rates.

-We will miss many things about our former home at Kalani Honua, but think you’ll all agree that our new island home is sensational and the perfect place to share the many joys of the ukulele with each other.
+We think you’ll all agree that our new island home in Hawi is sensational and provides the perfect place to share the many joys of the ‘ukulele with each other.

 But the Kohala Village Inn and Kohala Coast are not the only attractions on this side of the island!
-Though Mauna Kea and Kilaua get most of the attention, Kohala was the first volcano on Hawai’i Island to breach the ocean’s surface and, as such, is the oldest volcano on the Big Island–its age evident by lush rain forests and deep valleys carved by water runoff.
-Though it is known for the mega-resorts on its eastern side, most of Kohala is still wild and untamed and its north coast is famous for Waipi’o Valley, a storybook tropical valley with a lot of history and a picturesque black sand beach at one end and thousand-foot waterfalls (most notably Hi’ilawe) at the other, and traditional farmlands in between.
+Though Mauna Kea and Kilaua get most of the attention, Kohala was actually the first volcano on Hawai’i Island to breach the ocean’s surface and, as such, is the oldest volcano on the Big Island–its age evident by lush rain forests and deep valleys carved by water runoff.
+And though the Big Island is known for the mega-resorts on its eastern shores, most of Kohala is still wild and untamed.
+It’s north coast is famous for Waipi’o Valley, a storybook tropical valley with a lot of history and a picturesque black sand beach at one end and thousand-foot waterfalls (most notably Hi’ilawe) at the other, and traditional farmlands in between.

 Plus there is no shortage of ancient historic sites along the Kohala Coast, for those who are so inclined: the Mo’okini Heiau, an ancient temple dedicated to human sacrifice; the Puʻukoholā Heiau National Historic Site, with ancient temples from several time periods, including a submerged temple in the bay next to the site that was dedicated to sharks; the Puakō Malama Petroglyph Preserve, one of the most extensive petroglyph fields on the island; and more.

 But even with all these other diversions, the emphasis for the week will be on playing your ukulele, making new friends, and learning new music.
-And we can’t think of a better place for that, than the Kohala Village Inn.
+And we can’t think of a better place for that, than the Hawai’i Island ‘Ukulele Retreat at the Kohala Village Inn in Hawi.

 In case you’re still on the fence: